GrizzlyOne95/BZ98RBlenderToolKit/README.md

 ---

 ## Installation
--- Download the .zip from Releases
+-- Download the newest .zip from Releases
--- In Blender, go to Edit > Preferences > Addons > Install From Disk
+-- In Blender, go to Edit > Preferences > Addons > Install From Disk -- Ensure addon is enabled

 ## Quick Feature Summary